 where the index j = 1, …, k parameterizes the number of major explosions or paroxysms that may occur, PN,j is the probability to have exactly j such events over the next N years, and H(x,y) is the conditional probability of the areas affected by ballistic fallout.

 Figure 12 shows two examples of ballistic hazard maps from major explosions and paroxysms, considered as a single category, in the next 10 years, based on a MC simulation of 500,000 samples of the number of major explosions and paroxysms that may occur.
 In particular, Figure 12a excludes the uncertain major explosions, and Figure 12b includes them in the occurrence probability estimates: in the Stromboli Village we calculated probabilities up to 5% in Figure 12a and up to 10% in Figure 12b, whereas in Ginostra we calculated probabilities up to 35% and up to 50%, respectively.
 Figure 12c shows the probability distribution of the number of major explosions and paroxysms that we considered in the next 10 years, and a similar estimate for the next 50 years.
-It should be noted that, after including the uncertain major explosions, mean values are 23.5 of these events in the next 10 years, and ca. five times more, 117, in the next 50 years, of which ca. 88% would be expected to be major explosions and 12% to be paroxysms, according to the event ratio assumed in Figure 8.
+It should be noted that, after including the uncertain major explosions, mean values are 24 of these events in the next 10 years, and ca. five times more, ca. 120, in the next 50 years, of which ca. 88% would be expected to be major explosions and 12% to be paroxysms, according to the event ratio assumed in Figure 8.